GPUOpen-ProfessionalCompute-Libraries/amdovx-modules/vx_nn/README.md

-To convert a caffemodel file to tensor of type float32, convert_image_to_tensor kernel comes handy.
+To convert an image to a tensor of type float32, use convert_image_to_tensor kernel.
 Here is a simple script that shows how to convert an image to a tensor.

 ```